-These policy questions are still of vital importance and will be debated and discussed in the coming months at the White House, in Congress, in the press, and I hope in our churches.
-With an issue like health, deeply personal but of great public concern, I believe that the faith community has a unique and important role to play.
-That is, to define and raise the moral issues that lay just beneath the policy debate.
-There will be a lot of heat, maybe even a few fires, over the weeds of the policy, and the faith community has the opportunity to remind our political and national leaders about why these issues are so important -- why they speak to our values.
+But these policy questions are of vital importance and will be debated and discussed at the White House, in Congress, in the media, and, I hope, in our churches.
+With an issue like health, deeply personal but of great public concern, the faith community has a unique and important role to play—to define and raise the moral issues beneath the policy debate.
+There will be a lot of heat—maybe even a few fires—in the weeds of the policy, and the faith community has the opportunity to remind our political leaders about why these issues speak to our values.